Ybalrid/kissnet/README.md

 *Volontary contrived examples showing how the library looks like:*

+You can take a look a some of the programs in the `examples` directory

  * Basic client usage, tcp connect and read, udp send, udp read

 ```cpp